What is a bonding session?

 These sessions are FUN.
 They can be exhausting (and you'll likely feel like you just ran 3 marathons at the end), but the dynamic between the older and younger, the dynamic of you parenting all of your children together, is not only beautiful and deep, but it can be surprising and hilarious.
 It's honest.
 Because you don't have time to "arrange" a look for energetic children.
 The best we can do is try to get them to pile in, be close, and show their love.
 Whether that's through play or snuggles.
 These photographs are silly, honest, and truly stunning.
 I absolutely love when a mom tells me she wants to bring more than kid.

 So far I haven't felt a kid was too wild for the studio.
 Honestly.
 It can feel high energy, and even chaotic sometimes, but there are always these beautiful moments of reprieve.
 No matter what.
 Things are very fast-moving, especially with toddlers.
-This amazing shoot (below) was with twin two year olds, and the girls did not stop moving the entire hour.
-It was fun and crazy and hilarious, and I was honestly unsure what was going to come through from the session.
+This amazing shoot (below) was fun and crazy and hilarious, and I was honestly unsure what was going to come through from the session.
 The girls were having a great time, but they weren't particularly interested in snuggling.
 They weren't interested in doing what we wanted them to do.
 They had their own plans.
 Their own fun.

 It's almost more important to me that moms stay in the moment than children do.
 Because kids live so much in the present.
 When they're with us, they are fully and completely with us.
 It's not so simple for adults to do the same.
 It can be hard if our children aren't doing what we think they should be doing, but I really encourage mamas to try to just go with it.
 Be open hearted and flexible with our children during these sessions, and enjoy the moments when the child does come back to sit, even for a moment.